 Language and Literacy, MEd

 This updated master’s degree is designed for educators who want to deepen their knowledge and practice in language and literacy instruction.
-It is ideal for classroom teachers and those who are or want to become reading or multilingual specialists or literacy and instructional coaches.
+It is ideal for classroom teachers with at least one year of teaching experience and those who are or want to become reading or multilingual specialists or literacy and instructional coaches.
 Graduates will leave with a strong understanding of literacy research and theory and effective teaching of language, reading, and writing.

 The MEd – Language and Literacy has three main components: